aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 If you're using any API Gateway integration, you must have an existing [API Gateway Proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html){target="_blank"} or [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html){target="_blank"} configured to invoke your Lambda function.

+In case of using [VPC Lattice](https://docs.aws.amazon.com/lambda/latest/dg/services-vpc-lattice.html){target="_blank"}, you must have a service network configured to invoke your Lambda function.

 This is the sample infrastructure for API Gateway and Lambda Function URLs we are using for the examples in this documentation.

 ???+ info "There is no additional permissions or dependencies required to use this utility."